-In light of the current electricity crisis, a refund similar to the diesel refund for farming, distillate fuel for the manufacture of foodstuffs during the period 1 April 2023 to 31 March and use distillate fuel for the manufacture of foodstuffs, that have successfully applied for refund user and manufacturing premises registration for purposes of refund item 670.05, and that are also registered for value-added tax purposes.
+14. The refund will apply to the purchase and use of distillate fuel for the manufacture of foodstuffs during the period 1 April 2023 to 31 March 2025.
+Persons that may apply for the new refund are those persons that both purchase and use distillate fuel for the manufacture of foodstuffs, that have successfully applied for refund user and manufacturing premises registration for purposes of refund item 670.05, and that are also registered for value-added tax purposes.
 The listed manufacturing activities must be performed by the registered refund user at the registered manufacturing premises in the realisation of foodstuffs for commercial gain.